PaulKinlan/paul.kinlan.me/content/2015-07-31-slicing-the-web.markdown

 well known.  **SLICE** was mentioned at the first [Chrome Dev Summit](https://developer.chrome.com/devsummit) by Linus Upson in the 2013 keynote.
-When Linus talked about the properties of the web it wasn't in the correct order for naming but I do encourage you to watch this video.  _Note_: Brett Cannon, a Microsofter (formely a Googler) also recently mentioned it and it's a [good read](http://nothingbutsnark.svbtle.com/going-allin-on-the-mobile-web) and has broadly similar conclusions to my post about
+When Linus talked about the properties of the web it wasn't in the correct order for naming but I do encourage you to watch this video.  _Note_: Brett Cannon, a Microsofter (formerly a Googler) also recently mentioned it and it's a [good read](http://nothingbutsnark.svbtle.com/going-allin-on-the-mobile-web) and has broadly similar conclusions to my post about
  [Living with Web Apps](https://paul.kinlan.me/living-with-web-apps/)